Why a Smart Home is a Smart Investment

 Combine that with automated electric, heating, and lighting devices, and you’re well on your way to enjoying your home rather than monitoring it.

 See, smart technology lets you outsource home maintenance.
 We’re so used to keeping a close eye on our homes and attending to every little defect.
-But with smart home technology, your utilities learn to manage themselves…and you get to live with a clear conscience.
+But with smart home technology, your utilities learn to manage themselves…and you get to live with a clear conscience and peace of mind.